Project - photo studio in Palma

-When lifestyle and interior photographer Pernilla Danielsson, based in Palma, Mallorca, contacted us, she did so with a clear vision.
+When lifestyle and interior photographer Pernilla Danielsson, based in Palma de Mallorca, contacted us, she did so with a clear vision.
 She was going to renovate her studio – a creative workspace where she both photographs and meets clients – and she was looking for something unique.
-Something that felt unseen, characterful, and personal.
+Something that felt characterful and personal.

-"I prefer Flat Oak with the grip strip, it feels a bit more unique and less seen in combination with microcement.
-But I have an idea to build up a shelf section with storage underneath, and would like to sync it with the same fronts.
-That’s where I’ll have my prop station, and it can also be used as a nice photo surface."
+“I gladly choose Flat Oak with the grip rail; it feels a bit more unique and less seen in combination with microcement.
+But I have an idea to build a shelf section with storage underneath, and I would like to sync it with the same doors.
+That’s where I’ll have my prop station, and it can also be used as a nice photo surface.”

 We loved the idea immediately.
-A project in a creative environment, on an island we ourselves love so much – and also something completely new for us to showcase.
-We sell our fronts all over Europe and have customers in many countries, but this was the first time we got the chance to be part of a photo studio in Mallorca.
-And with Pernilla's eye for aesthetics, we knew it would turn out well.
+A project in a creative environment, on an island we ourselves love – and something completely new for us to showcase.
+We sell our fronts across Europe and have customers in many countries, but this was the first time we got the chance to be part of a project in Mallorca.
+And with Pernilla’s eye for aesthetics, we knew it would turn out great.

 The kitchen – a built-in feel with microcement and Flat Oak

-Pernilla wanted the kitchen to “disappear into” the architecture, rather than be experienced as standalone modules.
-By building the frame in microcement and then mounting our Flat Oak doors, she achieved that clean, seamless feeling that works just as well in photos as in reality.
+Pernilla wanted the kitchen to “blend into” the architecture rather than be experienced as separate modules.
+By building the frame in microcement and then installing our Flat Oak doors, she achieved that clean, seamless feeling that works just as well in photos as in real life.

-The oak-clad doors become a warm contrast to the soft, powdery surfaces in microcement – perfect for an environment where light, color, and texture play leading roles.
+The oak doors create a warm contrast against the soft, powdery surfaces of microcement – perfect for an environment where light, color, and texture play leading roles.

 Shelf and prop station – the heart of the studio

-In the large shelving section, Pernilla wanted to combine function and aesthetics.
-An open upper part for props and styling objects, and hidden storage below – all clad in the same Flat Oak to create a cohesive feeling.
+In the large shelf section, Pernilla wanted to combine function and aesthetics.
+Open top for props and styling objects, and hidden storage below – all clad in the same Flat Oak to create a cohesive feel.

-Since the shelf also needed to function as a photo surface, a solution was needed that was both practical and beautiful.
-Here we settled on a construction that provides stability, flexibility, and the right atmosphere for her stylish visual language.
+Since the shelf also had to function as a photo surface, a solution was needed that was both practical and beautiful.
+Pictures from the renovation and construction of the Props shelf.

 Pernilla Danielsson – photographer, creator, and Mallorca expert

 Pernilla has lived and worked in Mallorca for many years.
-Her Instagram account lifestyle_mallorca is well-visited and filled with fantastic environments – fincas, apartments, gardens, interiors, and all those things that make the island so special.
+Her Instagram account lifestyle_mallorca is well-visited and filled with images in fantastic environments – fincas, apartments, gardens, interiors, and all those things that make the island so special.
+Pernilla’s pictures create a strong longing for the island.

-That such an experienced creator chose to integrate our products into her workplace naturally feels especially exciting.
+That such an experienced creator chose to integrate our products into her workplace naturally feels especially rewarding.

 1. How did you find us in the first place?